Dasfiter-S/Internet-Emulator/README.md

     This will create the config.ini with the default values needed to run the program.
 Feel free to change them at launch or after if you know what you are doing.

+    Create your webfolder inside the /www/ folder with the format /www/foo/com/index.html This way it is easier to translate the host domain to a folder path and the index.html can easily be loaded.
+Don't forget to paste or write an index.html file to load from the folder.

     Make sure you set your DNS settings to point to the IP where your DNS server is hosted.
     If you are running it on your machine then you want your IP to be 127.0.0.1 or localhost.